 FWC's Boat Facility Siting Guide (August 2000) states that the main goal of boat facility siting components of MPP's will be to minimize the amount of interaction between manatees and boats.
 In evaluation of the required types of data on manatees, their habitat, and boating facilities and patterns, FWC directs that areas should be identified where boat use patterns show minimal overlap with manatee use patterns, and these may become preferred locations for future marina expansion.
 In areas where the manatee and boat patterns do converge, an assessment of overlap and the potential negative impacts of vessels on manatees and their habitat must be undertaken.
-FWC offers the following factors or criteria for consideration of marina and boat facilities:
+FWC offers the following general factors or criteria for consideration to consider for siting of marina and boat facilities on page 244 of the statewide Florida Manatee Plan, approved in December 2007: